AlexNorell/website/content/post/2023-ski-season/index.md

 {{< image-gallery images="images/tahoe_city_snow_berms.webp|Snow berms in Tahoe City|6ft tall snow berms surrounding the side walk in Tahoe City,images/palisades_avalanche_debris.webp|Avalanche Debris off Granite Chief|Rubble from an avalanche in the Granite Chief area of Palisades" >}}

 {{< expandable-box title="March 16 - Palisades, CA" vert="11,843ft" >}}
-Poked around the mountainto see how the snow coverage was.
+Poked around the mountain to see how the snow coverage was.
 It was crazy to see how deep everything was.
 There was also a bunch of evidence of recent avalanches.
 {{< /expandable-box >}}

 {{< expandable-box title="March 17 - Alpine Meadows, CA" vert="7,786ft" >}}